arezoo-zrn/Text-Claener/README.md

 # Text-Claener
-This is a small project for the troubles we have with copy text from pdf and paste it in the word, google translate, etc You can copy the text from a pdf, put it in the first box, click the button clean text and then ypu have a cleaned text.
-The clean text is also will be copy to your clipboard.
-You can download the exe file in the releases.
-Enjoy using it
+"This is a small project aimed at addressing the troubles we encounter when copying text from PDFs and pasting it into Word, Google Translate, etc. You can copy the text from a PDF, paste it into the first box, click the 'Clean Text' button, and then you'll have the cleaned text.
+The cleaned text will also be copied to your clipboard.
+You can download the executable (exe) file from the releases.
+Enjoy using it."